prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/07-create-calculation-groups.md

         )
     )
     ```

-    *When there’s only one currency in the filter context, the formula sums daily values of the selected measure that are divided by that day’s end of day rate.*
+    >**Note**: When there’s only one currency in the filter context, the formula sums daily values of the selected measure that are divided by that day’s end of day rate.*

 8. In the **Properties** pane, set the **Format String Expression** property to the following formula: